 Plane is the most common trees to be found in London and other cities across the UK.
 For those allergic to plane tree pollen their hay fever symptoms are often more aggressive.
 You might find, if you aren't currently commuting and working in the city, that your hay fever might not seem as bad this year... if so then plane is your pollen-enemy!
 You can see what plane trees look like here.

-Oak tree pollen is starting now, leaf-burst occurred mid-May and for those allergic to oak it won't subside now until the end of June.
+Oak tree pollen starts soon, with leaf-burst due mid-May, for those allergic to oak it won't subside until the end of June.
 Oak leaves have almost no stem and grow in bunches, if you're not sure what an oak tree looks like take a look here on The Woodland Trust A-Z of British Trees.

 After pollination by wind, the female flowers turn green and develop into cones.
 They mature the following season, so there are always cones of different ages on the one tree.
 Find out more.

-The ash tree is coming to the end of its pollen season this month.
+The Ash tree comes to an end of its pollen season in May.
 One of the most common trees in the UK, look out for the black buds and clusters of seeds which are key features.
 Find out more.

-Pesky birch pollen is thankfully almost over, but it's worth knowing how to recognise a birch tree - especially if your hay fever peaked during last month's birch pollen bomb!
+Pesky Birch pollen affects around 25% of UK hay fever sufferers, so it's worth knowing how to recognise a birch tree - especially if your hay fever is usually triggered in April with the Birch pollen bomb!

 The Double Whammy of Tree + Grass Pollen in May Begins

-Plantain and nettle also started this month, shortly to be followed by dock.
+Plantain and nettle also start in May, shortly to be followed by dock.
 The combination of the common tree and grass pollens is why there is often such high pollen counts in May and June.